What to do in Mauritius - A Perfect Family Holiday

 The sea temperature ranges around 23ºC

-Plenty of sunshine to get a good tan (Don't forget to pack your sunscreen)
+Plenty of sunshine to get a good tan (Do not forget to pack your sunscreen)

-The resort offers both vegetarian and non-vegetarian options for their guests.
+The resort offers both vegetarian and non-vegetarian options for its guests.
 However, as the majority of guests are from Europe, there is a variety of non-vegetarian cuisine.
-We being vegetarians had limited items to choose.
-Having said that when we took it ahead with the resort management, they happily arranged dishes for us and our six years old.
-The management and staff were extremely friendly, lively and polite.
+We being vegetarians, had limited options available, but when we took it to the resort management, they happily arranged dishes for us.

 I still remember the glow on my daughter's face when the housekeeping staff made a towel dog holding flowers for her.
 Fascinated, she kept it as is for our entire stay.